matey97/awarns-phone-orientation/README.md

 To keep track of the detected orientations, [@awarns/persistence](https://github.com/GeoTecINIT/awarns-framework/tree/main/packages/persistence) is used.
 In order to trigger notifications to warn the user, [@awarns/notifications](https://github.com/GeoTecINIT/awarns-framework/tree/main/packages/notifications) is used.

-### Domain specific features
+### App specific features
-With these AwarNS features, the only thing that had to be implemented was the orientation change detection (i.e., domain specific behaviour).
+With these AwarNS features, the only thing that had to be implemented was the orientation change detection (i.e., app specific behaviour).
 This resulted in the following steps:
-- Create a domain specific [orientation record](app/core/orientation.ts) extending the AwarNS Record class.
+- Create an app specific [orientation record](app/core/orientation.ts) extending the AwarNS Record class.
 In this way, the record can be used as any other AwarNS Record by other features (e.g., persistence).
-- Create a domain specific [orientation checker task](app/core/orientation-status-checker.ts) extending the AwarNS Task class.
+- Create an app specific [orientation checker task](app/core/orientation-status-checker.ts) extending the AwarNS Task class.
-This task receives accelerometer samples from an *@awarns/phone-sensors* task, processes them to determine the orientation of the smartphone, and emits a domain orientation record.
+This task receives accelerometer samples from an *@awarns/phone-sensors* task, processes them to determine the orientation of the smartphone, and emits an app-specific orientation record.
 - Create a utility task to [build the notification body text](app/core/prepare-notification-task.ts) from an orientation record, to be used in the triggered notifications.

-The result of the domain specific tasks and the AwarNS provided tasks can be seen in the following task graph:
+The result of the app specific tasks and the AwarNS provided tasks can be seen in the following task graph:
 ```typescript
 class AwarNSPhoneOrientationTaskGraph implements TaskGraph {
   async describe(